-OCSE administers a number of grant-funded demonstration projects, waivers, and other research related partnerships, focusing on building an evidence base for family-centered child support services.
+OCSE administers a number of grant-funded demonstration projects, waivers, and other research related partnerships, focusing on evidence-based research initiatives to produce the best outcomes for children and families.
 We offer competitive grant opportunities and partner with state programs to administer the Access and Visitation grant program that funds services to help noncustodial parents increase parenting time with their children.

 Competitive Grant Opportunities